niraljp/getting-started/en/authorizing/README.md

 ---
-Authorizing Sameroom With Your Chat Platform
+Authorize Sameroom With Your Chat Platform
 ---

 ####This section outlines the first step in getting started with Sameroom.
 You'll need to authorize Sameroom to integrate with your chat platform.